13 Tax Breaks for Homeowners and Home Buyers

 For most people, the biggest tax break from owning a home comes from deducting mortgage interest.
 If you itemize, you can deduct interest on up to $750,000 of debt ($375,000 if married filing separately) used to buy, build or substantially improve your primary home or a single second home.
 (For pre-2018 mortgages, interest on up to $1 million of debt is deductible.)
 Improvements are "substantial" if they add value to the home, extend the home's useful life or adapt the home for new uses.
 Basically, additions and major renovations are "substantial," but basic repairs and maintenance are not.

 Your lender will send you a Form 1098 in January listing the mortgage interest you paid during the previous year.
-That's the amount you deduct on line 8a or 8b of Schedule A (Form 1040).
+That's the amount you deduct on line 8a of the 2020 Schedule A (Form 1040).
 If you just bought a home, make sure the 1098 includes any interest you paid from the date you closed to the end of that month.
 This amount is listed on your settlement sheet for the home purchase.
 You can deduct it even if the lender doesn't include it on the Form 1098.
 (Mortgage interest not reported on Form 1098 is reported on line 8b of Schedule A.)

 Mortgage Interest Credit